 Countries are bound to contribute

-In the UN climate negotiations, the EU negotiates on behalf of all its member states including Denmark.
-The EU has thus presented a collective NDC on behalf of Denmark and the other EU Member States.
-The contribution is based on a cut of at least 40% in greenhouse gas emissions by 2030 compared to the 1990 level.
+In the UN climate negotiations, the EU negotiates on behalf of EU member states, including Denmark.
+The EU has thus presented a collective NDC on behalf of the EU, Denmark and the other EU Member States.
+The contribution sets a target of at least 55% reduction in greenhouse gas emissions by 2030 compared to the 1990 level.
 This is an update from the EU’s first NDC, which was 40% reduction by 2030.
 The EU has also set a binding target of achieving climate neutrality by 2050.

 The Ambition Mechanism must ensure increased efforts over time

-In accordance with the Paris Agreement the climate contributions from Parties must become increasingly ambitious over time.
-This is secured through the so-called ambition mechanism.
-The ambition mechanism should take stock, evaluate and inspire parties to enhance global efforts to reduce greenhouse gas emissions are continuously increased.
-Thus, the ambition mechanism is crucial in achieving the temperature goals of the Paris Agreement.
+In accordance with the Paris Agreement, the climate contributions from Parties must become increasingly ambitious over time.
+This should be ensured through the so-called ambition mechanism.
+The ambition mechanism should take stock, evaluate and inspire parties to enhance global efforts to reduce greenhouse gas emissions end other climate action are continuously increased.
+Thus, the ambition mechanism is crucial in achieving climate neutrality and the long-term goals of the Paris Agreement.
 As it is, the countries’ collective climate contribution is not enough to keep the global temperature rise below 2 degrees, not to mention 1.5 degrees.
-Thus, it is crucial that the contributions are increased over time.
-Consequently, Denmark is working for the EU to raise its emission reduction target for 2030 in 2020 and for an EU target of climate neutrality by 2050.
+Thus, it is crucial that the contributions increase over time.

-As part of the ambition mechanism, a global stocktake is scheduled every five years, in which parties are expected to assess how far we are collectively from meeting the long-term temperature goals of the Paris agreement.
-In light of this assessment, the countries must confirm or update their existing climate contribution – or commit themselves to new climate contributions.
+As part of the ambition mechanism, a global stocktake is scheduled every five years, in which parties will assess how far the Parties collectively have come in meeting the long-term goals.
+In light of this assessment, the countries must update or renew their existing nationally determined contribution and commit themselves to further climate action.